Essi Kummu, Minna Henriksson & Ylimuonion urheiluteatteri: Struggle for Art and Chastity – A Reading Theater Concert

 The reception was often even misogynistic.
-This has led to the marginalization and oblivion of the most important female writers of the time.
+This has led to the marginalization and oblivion of the most sihnificant female writers of the time.
 The reading theatre will read aloud excerpts from the 1930s work of Iris Uurro , Tyyne Maija Salminen , Elvi Sinervo and Katri Vala .
 They were founding members of the left-wing writers' group Kiila, founded in 1936.

-The work is based on Minna Henriksson's in-process artwork Kiila Feminist Archive , which traces feminist motives for the group's founding alongside the leftism and anti-fascism associated with the group.
-Kiila's archives from the 1930s have disappeared and subsequent historiography has not recorded feminist themes in them.
-Henriksson has sought to find intersections of feminism and leftism through the published works of these writers who worked in Kiila in the 1930s, which may have been the motive for the group's founding.
+The work is based on Minna Henriksson's artwork-in-processKiila Feminist Archive , which traces feminist motives for the group's founding alongside the left-wing and anti-fascism ideologies associated with it.
+Kiila's archives from the 1930s have been lost and later historiography has not documented feminist themes within them.
+Henriksson has sought to uncover intersections of feminism and leftism through the published works of these writers who worked in Kiila in the 1930s, which may have been the motive for the group's founding.

 Photo: Marika Kastelli